Key takeaways

 SaaS and subscription business metrics

-- MRR and ARR, recurring revenue lenses.
+- MRR and ARR provide recurring revenue lenses.

-- CAC equals acquisition spend divided by new customers, LTV equals ARPU multiplied by Customer Lifetime.
+- CAC equals acquisition spend divided by new customers.
+LTV equals ARPU multiplied by Customer Lifetime.

 Professional services metrics

-- Utilization Rate equals Billable Hours divided by Available Hours, target 70 to 80 percent.
+- Utilization Rate equals Billable Hours divided by Available Hours.
+Target 70 to 80 percent.

 - Realization Rate equals Billed Amount divided by Billable Amount.